wiaandev/WorkWare/README.md

 <!-- TODO Change this -->

-To see a run through of WorkSpace, click below:
+To see a run through of WorkWare, click below:

 [View Demonstration](https://youtu.be/8iZ_rSmcN0E)

-See the [open issues](https://github.com/wiaandev/WorkSpace/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/wiaandev/WorkWare/issues) for a list of proposed features (and known issues).

 <!-- AUTHORS -->